WhatLibrarian/omeka-s-enduser/docs/modules/datascribe.md

 ### The transcribing screen

-The center right contains your form to fill out according to the image on center left of your screen.
+The center right contains your form to fill out according to the image on the center left of your screen.
 An asterisk means that field is a required field to fill in.

 Under "Guidelines" there are specific instructions that the project manager can leave for transcribers to follow as they are working.